Spotify Canvas maker

 No. The Canvas preset uses the existing export architecture and current scene, then applies a short 9:16 silent MP4 workflow for the release-day export job.

-Can ImgTool guarantee the file will always be under 15MB?
+Can ImgTool keep the file Canvas-friendly?

 Do I need an account?